hibbitts-design/docsify-this-simple-visual-portfolio/README.md

 5. Select the page options you want (e.g. Font) and tap the **View as Standalone Page** button to view your Markdown file as a web page for sharing or embedding

-You can further customize the appearance of your web page by tapping on the **Show More Page Options »** link in the Docsfy-This Web Page Builder.
+You can further customize the appearance of your web page by tapping on the **Show More Page Options »** link in the Docsify-This Web Page Builder.

 Docsify-This Examples
 ---